aptible/www.aptible.com/source/blog/database-logs.md

 Update: `aptible logs` now supports databases!
 [Download the latest CLI][3] and use `aptible logs --database HANDLE`.

-However, if you’re still running on Aptible legacy infrastructure (your Aptible Dashboard will point that out when you try to provision a Log Drain), we encourage you to get in touch with support to coordinate a migration and gain access to database logs, as well as a growing number of other new features (such as [ALB Endpoints][0], support for [deploying directly from a Docker image][1] or [on-demand database restore][2]).
+If you are still running on Aptible legacy infrastructure (as indicated in the Aptible Dashboard when you provision a Log Drain), we encourage you to contact Aptible Support to coordinate a migration.
+This will give you access to database logs, as well as a growing number of other new features (such as [ALB Endpoints][0], support for [deploying directly from a Docker image][1] and [on-demand database restores][2]).

 Enjoy!